ElMassimo/vite-plugin-erb/README.md

 Te Ruby process will be sent a termination signal if it doesn't return a result under the specified timeout in millis.
 Defaults to `10000`.

+## A note about [spring] 🌺

+By default `DISABLE_SPRING: '1'` is set in <kbd>env</kbd> because if the [spring] client is started from Node.js the Ruby renderer process would never finish.

+This makes the rendering process significantly slower, specially in large apps.

+You may provide `env: { DISABLE_SPRING: '0' }` to re-enable [spring], but make
+sure to run `bin/rails runner ''` before starting the Vite dev server to prevent this issue, or reload the page after the first visit (which would timeout).

 ## Acknowledgements